Infinitesimal Zariski closures of positive representations: Introduction

 In this paper we deal with a weaker notion than the one required in the above result.
 We replace $\pi_1S$ with any discrete group acting on a Gromov-hyperbolic space and relax the ``order preserving'' condition.

 If $\gripe$ is a proper Gromov-hyperbolic space and $\G<\isom(\gripe)$ is a discrete subgroup, then we denote by $\circulo$ its limit set on the visual boundary of $\gripe.$ It is a compact $\G$-invariant subset and $\G$ is \emph{non-elementary} if $\circulo$ contains at least 3 points.
-If this is the case, then $\G$ is non-solvable and $\circulo $ is characterized by being the smallest non-empty $\G$-invariant closed subset of $\bord \gripe.$ We refer the reader to Ghys-de la Harpe \cite[Chapitre 8]{ghysharpe} for these (and other) general facts we will require.
-Unless $\G$ is convex co-compact, the limit set $\circulo$ is not an intrinsic object associated to the group structure of $\G.$
+If this is the case, $\circulo $ is characterized by being the smallest non-empty $\G$-invariant closed subset of $\bord \gripe$, and $\G$ necessarily contains a non-abelian free subgroup.
+We refer the reader to Ghys-de la Harpe \cite[Chapitre 8]{ghysharpe} for these and other general facts we will require.
+Unless $\G$ is convex co-compact, the limit set $\circulo$ need not be an intrinsic object associated to the group structure of $\G.$

 We will consider the following representations.

 \begin{defi} Let $\gripe$ be a proper Gromov-hyperbolic space and $\G$ be a non-elementary discrete isometry group.
 A representation $\rho:\G\to\sf G$ is \emph{partially positive} if there exists a $\rho$-equivariant continuous map $\xi:\circulo\to\cal F$ such that for every pair $x\neq z$ in $\circulo,$ there exists $y\in \circulo$ such that $\big(\xi(x),\xi(y),\xi(z)\big)$ is a positive triple.\end{defi}